-Calculate 4-Way Intersections per Hectare for each Site:
+Calculate Four-Way Intersections per Hectare for each Site:

-- 1. In Excel or other spreadsheet program, combine the 4-way intersection counts and your net land area figures based on the site ID numbers. - 2.
-For each site, divide the number of 4-way intersections by net hectares to get the number of 4-way intersections per hectares.
+- 1. In Microsoft Excel or other spreadsheet program, combine the four-way intersection counts and your net land area figures based on the site ID numbers. - 2.
+For each site, divide the number of four-way intersections by net hectares to get the number of four-way intersections per hectares.

-6.9 Ratio of 3-way Intersections to All Intersections
+6.9 Ratio of Three-Way Intersections to All Intersections